Josh Allen puts an end to Detroit Lions winning streak

 The Chargers were leading 17-10 before conceding scores on five straight drives as they dropped to 8-6.

-Their playoff hopes took another blow as the Denver Broncos moved above them in the wildcard race and the AFC Wets with a 31-13 win over the Colts.
+Their playoff hopes took another blow as the Denver Broncos moved above them in the wildcard race and the AFC West with a 31-13 win over the Colts.

 Quarterback Bo Nix threw for three interceptions, but the Broncos defence forced five turnovers of their own – linebacker Nik Bonitto returning one of them 50 yards for a touchdown.